Stay updated!

 Priority date cutoffs by category and country

-USCIS Update: USCIS is accepting Dates for Filing for employment-based applications.
+USCIS Update (August 2026): USCIS is using Final Action Dates for employment-based applications.

 Showing Final Action Dates